-All of your interaction with Daniel, as well as the end result is strictly confidential.
-As his ghostwriting client, you’ll be invested in the process from beginning to end.
-These words, thoughts and passions will absolutely be yours.
-Daniel as your Ghost may be the one putting words on paper, but your intellectual and emotional commitment to those words make the project your own.
-When Daniel ghostwrites a book for a client, his end goal is to have the work be impeccably in your voice.
+All interaction with Daniel is strictly confidential and you’ll be invested in the process from beginning to end.
+These words, thoughts and passions will absolutely be yours with your intellectual and emotional commitment to the process making the book your own and in your voice.

 After pouring over hundreds of pages of interview transcripts and notes, and then organizing those thoughts in a clear, concise way, he’s able to root out the essential details of your story.
 He then organizes your ideas in a logical and easy to understand flow of information which people can easily read.

 The communication of these ideas, your genius, are the co-labors of both the client and the Ghost.
 With such an in-depth and duel effort, clients walk away from the process feeling like they truly wrote the book.
 The only difference is that you’ve saved 300 hours or more in actual writing time.